bobbybudnick/SFS-Infrastructure/README.md

 29. Copy from DD WRT
 Enable USB/enable USB storage/enable automatic drive mount.
-Enable sshd and use scp like scp root@192.168.1.1:/mnt/sda1/TEST /home/jason/TEST
+Enable sshd and use scp because sftp is not available by default.
+copy to router - scp -r root@192.168.1.1:/mnt/sda1/TEST /home/jason/TEST
+copy from router - scp -r jason/ root@192.168.1.1:/mnt/sda1/jason
 Also FTP and samba are available from the NAS page but maybe SSH will use less RAM.
 Sadly rsync does not work by default.